Abhishek-Janjal/Data-hub/content/unsupervised.md

 ### Spectral Clustering

 **Mathematical Foundation:**
 1. **Graph Representation**: Represent data points as a graph where vertices are data points and edges represent similarities.
-The affinity matrix $$ A $$ captures these relationships.
+The affinity matrix $$A$$ captures these relationships.

 2. **Laplacian Matrix**: Compute the Laplacian matrix $$L = D - A$$, where $$D$$ is the degree matrix (a diagonal matrix where each entry represents the sum of weights for edges connected to that vertex).